|

 Robert L. Pfaltzgraff, Jr. –

-President of the Institute for Foreign Policy Analysis and Professor at the Tufts University Fletcher School of Law and Diplomacy |
+President, Institute for Foreign Policy Analysis; Professor, Fletcher School of Law and Diplomacy, Tufts University |

 David Rapoport –